Kipper-Lang/Kipper/kipper/cli/README.md

 ## `kipper new [LOCATION]`

 Generate a new Kipper using a setup wizard.
-(Node-only for now)

 ```
 USAGE
   $ kipper new [LOCATION]

 ARGUMENTS
-  LOCATION  [default: /home/luna/data/Documents/Kipper/Kipper/kipper/cli] The directory where the new project should be
+  LOCATION  [default: .]
+The directory where the new project should be created.
-            created.
-Defaults to the current directory.

 OPTIONS
   -d, --default  Use the default settings for the new project.
 Skips the setup wizard.